Kremlin says Ukrainian and European proposals won't improve chances of peace

 Source: Russian media outlet Interfax, as reported by European Pravda

-Details: Ushakov said that the proposals "put forward or being put forward by Europeans together with Ukrainians definitely do not improve the document and do not improve the possibility of achieving a long-term peace".
+Details: Ushakov said the proposals "that the Europeans, together with the Ukrainians, have put forward or are trying to put forward definitely do not improve the document and do not improve the possibility of achieving a long-term peace".

-He also responded negatively when asked whether he had any information about the progress of meetings between Putin's envoy Kirill Dmitriev and US representatives in Miami.
+Asked whether he had any information about how the meetings between Putin's envoy Kirill Dmitriev and US representatives in Miami have been going, Ushakov said he did not.

 Background:

-- On 20 December, President Volodymyr Zelenskyy said that the United States had proposed that "peace talks" be held with representatives of Ukraine and Russia and possibly European countries.
+- On 20 December, Ukrainian President Volodymyr Zelenskyy said that the United States has proposed that "peace talks" be held with representatives of Ukraine and Russia, and possibly European countries.

-- On the evening of 19 December, Rustem Umierov, Secretary of Ukraine's National Security and Defence Council, said that a meeting between the Ukrainian negotiating delegation and US and European partners had concluded.
+- On the evening of 19 December, Rustem Umierov, Secretary of Ukraine's National Security and Defence Council, announced that a meeting between the Ukrainian negotiating delegation and US and European partners had concluded.

 Support Ukrainska Pravda on Patreon!